Insurance Companies to Avoid

 These findings reveal significant challenges consumers may face with certain insurers.
 If you’re affected by these practices, we’re here to help.

-- Next Steps: See flowcharts for guidance on filing claims.
+- Next Steps: See our flowcharts and follow all instructions for guidance on filing claims.

 - Contact Us: Reach out with questions or for a policy review.